eBay/tsv-utils/README.md

 ### tsv-sample

-For uniform random sampling, the GNU `shuf` program is quite good.
-For weighted random sampling the choices are limited.
-This is where `tsv-sample` comes in.
-It implements weighted reservoir sampling.
-Weights are from a field in the input data.
+For uniform random sampling, the GNU `shuf` program is quite good and widely available.
+For weighted random sampling the choices are limited, especially when working with large files.
+This is where `tsv-sample` is useful.
+It implements weighted reservoir sampling, with the weights taken from a field in the input data.
 Uniform random sampling is supported as well.
 Performance is good, it works quite well on large files.
 See the [tsv-sample reference](#tsv-sample-reference) for details.

 ### csv2tsv